-We have called our strategy 'Where Excellence Meets Compassion' because it describes in a few words what we aim to be as an organisation.
+We called our strategy 'Where Excellence Meets Compassion' as it describes what we aim to be as an organisation.
 We aim for excellence in everything that we do, from the care our teams provide in people's own homes and in our hospitals, the education and training we provide, through to the research and innovation work we do to help shape the healthcare of tomorrow.
 And we are a caring organisation - we care for people from before they are born to the end of their life.